NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```

 ## Priority system
-Full list of priorities looks like this:
+The full list of priorities looks like this:
 1. value set using the [API](#api)
 2. per-world / per-server applied to username
 3. value applied to username